A handshake, symbolizing a mortgagor agreement or agreement between parties in a mortgage transaction.

 Mortgagor Vs. Mortgagee

-In a real estate agreement, the mortgagor is the borrower of a mortgage loan, and the mortgagee is the lender.
-The mortgagor makes regular payments on the loan and agrees to a lien on the mortgaged property as collateral for the mortgagee.
-By contrast, the mortgagee sets the loan terms, oversees its payment and maintains the right to seize the property if the mortgagor falls behind on their payments.
+While the mortgagor makes regular payments on the loan and agrees to a lien on the mortgaged property as collateral for the mortgagee, the mortgagee sets the loan conditions, oversees loan payments and maintains the right to seize the property if the mortgagor falls behind on their payments.

 How A Mortgagor Gets A Mortgage Loan

-If the borrower’s credit score and personal finances are strong enough to qualify for a home loan, the borrower will undergo an underwriting process where the lender verifies the borrower’s income, assets, debt and property details before issuing final loan approval.
+If the borrower meets the credit score and overall financial requirements for a home loan, they’ll go through what’s known as an underwriting process during which the lender verifies the borrower’s income, assets, debt and property details before issuing final loan approval.

 Take the first step toward the right mortgage.